 Have you been asked to work from home for the first time?
 If so, this might be just the guide you need.
 Working from home can actually be a great experience and provide you extra freedom and flexibility.

-But to continue to be successful working from home, you will need to develop some solid working practices, so you can avoid burnout, overwork a deterioration of your health.
+But to continue to be successful working from home, you will need to develop some solid working practices so that you can avoid burnout, overwork, and a deterioration of your health.

 1. Establish Do Not Disturb Rules